Artificial Intelligence Governance for New Zealand Government Agencies

 Is the Public Service AI Framework mandatory?

 The framework itself is guidance, not regulation.
-However, Cabinet expectations, Ministerial oversight, and public accountability mean agencies are expected to demonstrate they are following it.
+However, Cabinet expectations, Ministerial oversight, the Te Kawa Mataaho Public Service Commission, and public accountability mean agencies are expected to demonstrate they are following it.
 An agency that deploys AI without reference to the framework faces significant reputational and political risk.
 The Responsible AI Guidance for GenAI further strengthens these expectations for generative AI specifically.
+We help organisations build governance that satisfies these expectations while remaining proportionate to their AI maturity.

 What are our Treaty of Waitangi obligations for AI?